STAT Program: Surgical Training in Advanced GYN-MIS Technologies

 3. Hysteroscopic management of polyps and fibroids

 Individualized instruction is the key to the STAT Program.
 You will work exclusively with our experts two to four times per month.
 Preoperative planning and postoperative debriefing will be essential aspects of the learning experience.
 For each skill set you choose, you will need to perform an estimated 10 to 20 related cases in the STAT Program.
 While it will depend in large part upon your case volume, most fellows will achieve proficiency in about two to six months.
-Each participant will be evaluated individually and will be awarded a certificate upon successful completion.
+Each participant will be evaluated individually and awarded a certificate upon successful completion.

 To register, contact the Medical Staff Office at Northwest Hospital, 410-521-2200, and request an application for the STAT Program.
 You will receive a form requesting a temporary Northwest Hospital staff appointment in the STAT Program category.
-Once the credentialing process is completed, the program directors will meet to delineate your specific educational goals and schedule cases.
+Once the credentialing process is complete, the program directors will meet to delineate your specific educational goals and schedule cases.